lachlanmacphee/portfolio/src/pages/blog/006-erpnext-items.md

 ![ERPNext Data Import Form](../../images/erpnext-items-new-data-import.png)

 Once you've filled out the form, click the `Save` button in the bottom right corner.
 This will then change the page layout and give you the option to download a template CSV file.
 Click the `Download Template` button to open a modal which allows you to select what fields you'd like to include for the items you're importing.
 Alongside the existing fields pre-ticked by ERPNext, tick the `Maintain Stock` and `Is Fixed Asset` checkboxes to include those fields in the template.
-We'll come back to some of the other fields later in this blog post.
 Click the `Export` button at the bottom right to download the template file.

 ![ERPNext Data Import Template Modal](../../images/erpnext-items-data-import-template-modal.png)